Medical Malpractice FAQs

-The Indiana Patient’s Compensation Fund (PCF) guarantees payment for medical malpractice claims in which the liability of a qualified medical provider has been established through a settlement or verdict and the damages exceed $250,000.
+For medical malpractice claims made for negligent care that occurred on or after July 1, 2017, the Indiana Patient’s Compensation Fund (PCF) guarantees payment for medical malpractice claims in which the liability of a qualified medical provider has been established through a settlement or verdict and the damages exceed $400,000.

 Because there are many steps involved before a patient injured by medical malpractice can get to the PCF, it is very important to get advice from an attorney so you that your rights will be fully protected.

 If I don’t want to relive my loss, and I don’t need money, is there any need for me to pursue a medical malpractice claim?